NanoComp/meep/doc/docs/Python_Tutorials/Mode_Decomposition.md

 A pulsed planewave with E<sub>z</sub> polarization spanning wavelengths of 0.4 to 0.6 μm is normally incident on the grating from the glass substrate.
 The eigenmode monitor is placed in the air region.
 We will use mode decomposition to compute the transmittance &mdash; the ratio of the power in the $+x$ direction of the diffracted mode relative to that of the incident planewave &mdash; for the first ten diffraction orders.
 Two simulations are required: (1) an *empty* cell of homogeneous glass to obtain the incident power of the source, and (2) the grating structure to obtain the diffraction orders.
 At the end of the simulation, the wavelength, angle, and transmittance for each diffraction order are computed.

 The simulation script is in [examples/binary_grating.py](https://github.com/NanoComp/meep/blob/master/python/examples/binary_grating.py).
+The notebook is [examples/binary_grating.ipynb](https://github.com/NanoComp/meep/blob/master/python/examples/binary_grating.ipynb)

 <center>
 ![](../images/grating.png)